Whistling: Competitions

-One of the most well known whistling competitions is the International Whistlers Convention (IWC).
-This annual event has taken place in Louisburg, North Carolina from 1973 to 2013.
-The awards go to whistlers ranging from international male and female, teenage male and female, and even grandchildren.
-It has been customary for the Governor of the State of North Carolina to sign a declaration declaring the week of the IWC as "Happy Whistlers Week," for citizens and visitors to honor the art of whistling and to participate in the scheduled events.
+One of the most well-known whistling competitions is the International Whistlers Convention (IWC).
+This annual event took place in Louisburg, North Carolina, from 1973 to 2013.
+It recognized adult males and female, teenage males and female, and child champions.

-One of the most prolific whistling competitors is a Virginia-based communications expert, Christopher W. Ullman who has won the competition so many times he is listed in the International Whistling Hall of Fame.
-Ullman has won the Grand Championship of the International Whistling Contest three times, in 1996, 1999, and 2000.
-In 1994, he was the National Grand Champion in the National Whistling Contest.
+One of the most prolific whistling competitors is a Virginia-based communications expert, Christopher W. Ullman, who has won the IWC so many times he is listed in the International Whistling Hall of Fame.
+Ullman won the IWC Grand Championship three times, in 1996, 1999, and 2000.
 In 1999, he was given the Lillian Williams Achievement Award as Whistling Entertainer of the Year.

 According to Guinness World Records, the highest pitch human whistle ever recorded was measured at 10,599 Hz, which corresponds to an E9 musical note.
 This was done by Joshua Lockard in Southlake, Texas, on May 1, 2019.
 The lowest pitch whistle ever recorded was measured at 174.6 Hz, which corresponds to an F3 musical note.
 This was accomplished by Jennifer Davies (Canada) at the Impossibility Challenger Games in Dachau, Germany, on 6 November 2006.
-The most people whistling simultaneously was 853, which was organized at the Spring Harvest event at Minehead, UK on April 11, 2014.
+The most people whistling simultaneously was 853, which was organized at the Spring Harvest event at Minehead, UK, on April 11, 2014.